 What is a talent search?

-By taking an above-level test, academically talented students and their families gain a far better understanding of where the student stands in relation to his or her gifted peers and what level of educational challenge is appropriate.
-Experts at Duke TIP have worked hard to develop and compile information to inspire highly able, young people to learn through exciting educational opportunities.
-Talent search participants receive resources and publications to assist the student's educational growth.
+By taking an above-level test, academically talented students and their families gain a far better understanding of where the student stands in relation to his or her gifted peers and can determine what level of educational challenge is appropriate for that student going forward.
+In addition, experts at Duke TIP have worked hard to develop information, resources, publications, and exciting educational programs that inspire highly able, young people to learn.

 We seek to provide information on relevant, valuable educational opportunities to academically talented students.
 From time to time we will release name and address information (not scores) to select organizations that provide unique educational opportunities that we think you will want to know about.
-To opt out of this benefit, simply shade the appropriate bubble/field on the talent search application.
+To opt out of this benefit, simply shade the appropriate bubble on the talent search enrollment form.

 All participants, regardless of their scores, are encouraged to seek media coverage independently for their talent search participation.
 To assist you in this process, a press release describing the talent search and your participation is available.

 There is no guarantee that participating in the talent search, even at a high level, will increase your chance for acceptance to Duke University.
 Your performance on the ACT or SAT may make you a strong candidate, but there are many other factors involved in the acceptance process for undergraduate programs at Duke University and other colleges or universities.
 In addition, keep in mind that nurturing gifted children means giving them access to the best possible instruction in their chosen fields.
 One of the goals of TIP is to make sure that all students fully understand their unique talents and choose the right college, given their abilities and interests.
 We offer guidance and other services to make sure gifted students and their families have the information they need to make the right choice when the time comes